marknelsonengineer/empire/DESIGN.md

 I'm going to explore the persistence model before looking into Boost Program Options.
 Maybe we can get away with using persistence for config.

-Options come in 2 flavors:
+Options come in many flavors:
 1. Compiled into the code (most of them - for efficiency)
 2. Runtime options
+3. Config file
+4. Command line
+5. Settable via unit tests

 Config flyweight??
-A configuration has
+A configuration has:
-A type
-Int, float, double, bool,
+- A type: Int, float, double, bool,
+- A default value
-Min and max values
+- Min and max values
-Validator
+- Validator
-Group
+- Group & order within the group
-Long description
+- Long description
-A config key
+- A config key
-Should return in reference to the configured item
-Is settable/resettable from a test
+- Is settable/resettable from a test
-Should have a default value
+- ??
+Source

+Doxygen version x.x.x shipped a few days ago.
+They made an enhancement I requested and I was impressed with how they migrate configuration files.
+It occured to me (while doing the dishes) that I really liked Doxygen's configuration system.
+I should emulate, strike that, copy it.

+Doxygen's "master" configuration is a large XML file.
+Their configuration souce is a mix of C and C++.

+This is how a a controller would use the config;

+    int& theConfig.getSomeValue();

+#### Config Requirements

+- It should **NOT** return a reference.
+The reference would be mutable.
+- The config model (may) be persisted and restored with the game.
+  - This will allow certain values to be updated during the game.
+  - More importantly
+- Everything should (probably) have a value.
+For those that do, the order is:
+  - Default
+  - Config from a file
+  - Config from saved state
+  - Config from a setter (for example, from a unit test)
+  - Config from command line??

+- The following iterators:
+  - Iterate over all config to read them in from a file
+  - Iterate over all config to print out the current configuration
+  - Iterate over all config to write a new file
+  - Iterate over all config to update a file
+  - Iterate over all config and validate the values

+- There should be one single class that contains all config getters.
+- Improvement over classic Empire:  Consolidate all config in one place

+## Object Model

+??
+Should we create an object for a version?
+It might be used in configuration.

 ## Other Notes (for now)